 apiVersion: argoproj.io/v1alpha1 kind: Application spec: ignoreDifferences: - group: "apps" kind: "Deployment" jsonPointers: - /spec/replicas syncPolicy: syncOptions: - RespectIgnoreDifferences=true

 The example above shows how an Argo CD Application can be configured so it will ignore the

 spec.replicas field from the desired state (git) during the sync stage.
 This is achieve by calculating and pre-patching the desired state before applying it in the cluster.
 Note that the

 RespectIgnoreDifferences sync option is only effective when the resource is already created in the cluster.
 If the Application is being created and no live state exists, the desired state is applied as-is.

-apiVersion: argoproj.io/v1alpha1 kind: Application metadata: namespace: test spec: syncPolicy: syncOptions: - CreateNamespace=true
+apiVersion: argoproj.io/v1alpha1 kind: Application metadata: namespace: argocd spec: destination: server: https://kubernetes.default.svc namespace: some-namespace syncPolicy: syncOptions: - CreateNamespace=true

---sync-option CreateNamespace=true, the Application will fail to sync if the resources' namespaces do not exist.
+--sync-option CreateNamespace=true, the Application will fail to sync if the namespace doesn't exist.

 Note that the namespace to be created must be informed in the